The Short Story:

 Once our kids got older and became young adults, travel shifted again to further destinations and experiences.
 When they went off to college, my husband and I became “empty nesters” and our travel focus shifted again.
 I took a sabbatical of sorts and spent the whole summer traveling abroad.

-I also decided to go back to college to work on my graduate degree at about the same time my sons entered college and I finished my MA in Sociology at the same university (they both attended my alma mater).
+I also decided to go back to college to work on my graduate degree at about the same time my sons entered college and earned my MA in Sociology at the same university (they both attended; my alma mater).
 That decision led to some tricky things to work around and I tried best not to embarrass them, but we even wound up taking a few classes together.
 My graduate coursework all focused on the sociology of travel.
-I was fascinated by the sociological impacts that travel can have; not just on the individual, but on the place visited, as well as the people who live in travel destinations.
+The sociological impacts that travel can have fascinated me; not just on the individual, but on the place visited, as well as the people who live in travel destinations.
 My thesis was even dedicated to sociological and business impacts travel influencers experienced during the pandemic.
 I also fulfilled my dream of becoming a college adjunct professor.

-If you take away anything from this website and my experiences, I hope it is how you really can find happiness in traveling.
+If you take away anything from this website and our experiences, I hope it is how you really can find happiness in traveling.
 Laissez les bons temps rouler!

 KJ